FabioRosado/fabiorosado.github.io/_posts/2019-08-16-weather-app.md

 });
 ```

-The code will be pretty straightforward, we instiate a new Vue app attached to the div with the id `app`.
-Inside the Vue app we declare all the needed variables inside the `data` object, these variables will be the ones we will use to populate with the information obtained through the API.
+The code will be pretty straightforward, we initiate a new Vue app attached to the div with the id `app`.
+Inside the Vue app, we declare all the needed variables inside the `data` object, these variables will be the ones we will use to populate with the information obtained through the API.

 Also, we declare a method called `getWeather`, this is the method that will use axios to get all the information we need from the OpenWeatherMap API.

-We want the weather app to show the current weather an other weather information such as:
+We want the weather app to show the current weather and other weather information such as:

-* Mininum temperature for the day
+* Minimum temperature for the day
 * Maximum temperature for the day
 * Sunset time
 * Sunrise time